On the morning of May 23, 2015, on a highway in Scott County, Kentucky, two cars kissed and then pitched off the road.

 We had prioritized people we hoped would win over a Kentucky judge.
 Most had Anglophone names.
 Only a few were Darfurian men.
 My striving for this mix would repulse me in retrospect.
 Right then, though, I didn’t care.
 I wanted a bluegrass roster.

 When I sent out a mass email to the people on the list, I took care to explain that their letters wouldn’t be used during the trial; I didn’t want to get anyone’s hopes up.
-The letters would come into play if Abdallah was found guilty.
+The letters would come into play if Abdallah were found guilty.
 The writers’ job would be to convince the judge to minimize the sentence so that Abdallah might be able to stay in America.

 After Abdallah hung up, I told Olmstead that maybe I shouldn’t have been so harsh.
 She said that it was fine, that it needed to be said.